 A Chinook can last from a few hours to a few days, bringing quite dramatic temperature increases.
 An increase of 10-20 deg C within a day is not uncommon.

-Chinooks can provide much-needed relief from the frigid winter temperatures.
-However, they provide uncertainty to the winter weather, and migraine sufferers complain that the sudden changes cause intense headaches.
+Chinooks can provide much-needed relief from frigid winter temperatures.
+However, they also create uncertainty about the winter weather, and migraine sufferers complain that the sudden changes cause intense headaches.

 Summers are pleasantly warm and sunny.
-The humidity is low, which means that it’s rare to get scorching uncomfortable weather.
+The humidity is low, so scorching uncomfortable weather is rare.

 Other advantages to the climate are low precipitation levels and high average sunshine hours per day.